• Documentary takes deep dive into British waters

 “For chemical pollution, this is a high-risk situation where known toxicity and persistence combine, which can cause long-term issues even when the substances become regulated.”

 The film, from Watershed Investigations and environment news outlet ENDS Report, shows samples being taken from sites across the UK including Truro, Grangemouth in Scotland and the River Wyre.
 Tom is interviewed on the beach at Southend before it’s back to campus and the lab, where he explains what he found from testing the samples for four different types of PFAS: PFOS, PFOA, PFNA and PFHxS.
-As well as studying water, they look at oysters because they are filter feeders that take in large volumes of water, so are a good species to reflect exposure.
+As well as studying water, they look at oysters because they are filter feeders that take in large volumes of water, so often a good species to reflect chemical exposure.

 The World Health Organization labels one PFAS compound, PFOA, a category one carcinogen, meaning it can cause cancer in humans.
 Another, PFOS, is categorised as possibly carcinogenic.
 There are more than 10,000 PFAS and just three are regulated.